somasis/musl-wiki/projects-using-musl.md

 - [glaucus] - An independent, open-source, general-purpose, bleeding-edge, rolling-release, source-based Linux® distribution based on musl libc and toybox, built from scratch around the suckless philosophy without sacrificing convenience.
+- [Iglunix] - An independent, self-hosting, Linux distribution with no GNU software
 - [KISS Linux] - An independent Linux distribution with a focus on simplicity and the concept of "less is more".
 - [Mere Linux]